IIAS-Research/iaml/docs/architecture.rst

 Modular Components
 -------------------
-IAML uses a set of modular units called "Steps."
+IAML uses a set of modular units called "Steps".
 Each Step represents a specific data processing action, such as data cleaning, feature engineering, or model training.
 These Steps are assembled into pipelines that are optimized for performance.

 Key Features of a Step:

 - **Capability Evaluation:** Determines its suitability for the dataset.
 - **Parameter Adaptation:** Adjusts its internal parameters for the dataset.
 - **Data Action:** Performs an action, such as transformation, prediction, or resampling.